-Websites are everywhere.
-From pet stores and fast-food restaurants to law firms and donut shops, everyone needs a website.
-And with work piling up, most businesses don’t have time to design a high-quality site from scratch.
-That’s where WordPress comes in.
+From pet stores and fast-food restaurants to law firms and donut shops, almost every business needs a strong website.
+The problem is that most teams don’t have time to build one from scratch.

-In this post, we’ll walk through some WordPress web design trends worth paying attention to.
-Use them as a checklist to keep your site clean, modern, and focused on results.
+In this post, we’ll look at eight WordPress trends worth paying attention to if you want your site to feel current, clear, and built for results.

 1. Minimalist Design